What I've learned from growing dozens of Venus Fly Traps.

 One reference stated that plants grown year-round under fluorescent lamps run out of steam after two or three years and die.
 This suggests that the plants need a dormant period of 3 to 4 months every year to stay healthy.
 The typical period of dormancy is from Thanksgiving to Valentine's day.

-Three references stated that they plants should be repotted every second or third year.
+Three references stated that the plants should be repotted every second or third year.
 The reason is that the peat slowly breaks down and becomes so compacted than air can't reach the roots.
 The best time for repotting is in the winter while the plant is dormant.

 Winter storage can be tricky.
 Some references state that it's best to lift and wash the rhizome, spray it with a fungicide (some claim cinnamon works), wrap it clean damp peat in a plastic bag and store in a refrigerator.
 Others claim it's better to leave the plant in the soil, still bagging it and placing it in the frig.
 Still other state it's best to leave the plant alone and let the natural conditions it's in determine its level of dormancy.
 All sources recommend giving the plant complete darkness and that watering should be reduced so that the soil is kept barely damp.
+UPDATE!
+As of 2015 the recommended method of over wintering is to reduce the temperature, water, light duration and intensity (slightly) to trigger dormancy but otherwise keep the plant growing and continue feeding the plant.

 One reference stated that Venus Fly Traps grow their largest and healthiest outside against an east-facing wall where they get morning sun.
 This assumes that their particular soil and moisture requirements have been satisfied.
 Aphids can attack and damage Fly Traps so the plants need to be checked regularly.
 Another reference claimed that they should never be stored in dim light during their dormant period because this will cause them to continue to try and grow, but with too little light they will only use up their energy reserves and may die.
 I do not know how they would do outside in more temperate climates like the south west of the USA.